UrbanAnalyst/gtfsrouter/README.md

 ### gtfs\_isochrone

-Isochrones from a nominated station - lines delinating the range reachable within a given time - can be extracted with the `gtfs_isochrone()` function, which returns a list of all stations reachable within the specified time period from the nominated station
+Isochrones from a nominated station - lines delineating the range reachable within a given time - can be extracted with the `gtfs_isochrone()` function, which returns a list of all stations reachable within the specified time period from the nominated station